India: MSF supports introduction of single-dose treatment for kala azar

 Eliminating kala azar

 “This treatment is free, safe and effective.
-With only one dose, large numbers of patients affected by this disease that is fatal if left untreated, making it a positive step forward towards elimination of kala azar in the region,” says Nines Lima, MSF’s tropical medicine advisor.
+With only one dose, large numbers of patients affected by this disease that is fatal if left untreated, making it a positive step forward towards the elimination of kala azar in the region,” says Nines Lima, MSF’s tropical medicine advisor.

 Gradually, all local health centres in the most endemic areas of Bihar will be able to diagnose and treat kala azar patients using single-dose LAmB.